SeCuReDmE-main-dev/backend-codeproject-ai-mindsdb-/README.md

-# mini-app-codeproject-ai-mindsdb
-A repository for a mini app with CodeProject AI Server and MindsDB
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.